mars-sim/mars-sim/mars-sim-main/src/main/resources/README_V1.3.0.txt

 This gives users the advantage of seeing mars-sim's internal logging statements while running mars-sim.

-Note a : replacing [version/build] with the current version/build.
+Note a: replacing [version/build] with the current version/build.

-Note b : the argument 'new' is optional.
+Note b: the argument 'new' is optional.
 If the argument 'load' is not provided for, it will assume that the user is interested in starting a new simulation and 'new' will be appended automatically.